EDIpack/EDIpack2.0/doc/edipack2ineq.rst

 =================================================================

-This part of the library includes a set of global variables and procedures  for `EDIpack2ineq`.
+This part of the library includes a set of global variables and procedures  for `EDIpackineq`.
 This includes:

 :f:mod:`E2I_VARS_GLOBAL`: contains global shared variables storing site dependent quantities in the memory